Message When Using Online Services: OL-332 or OL-330

 An OL-332 or OL-330 occurs when an incorrect customer ID or password is entered in Quicken.

-Verify your PIN
+Verify your Password/PIN

 Make sure the password you entered is correct.
 Some banks have special requirements for the Quicken password including case-sensitivity, minimum length, or a mix of letters and numbers.
 Your password could be different from the one you use on the online banking website.
 Be sure to re-enter your password carefully.

 Tip: Typing your username/customer ID and password/PIN into a text application, such as Notepad, Windows WordPad, or other text/word application, is a way of confirming you don't have typographical errors in these fields.
 The "confirmed" name/password can then be copied (Ctrl + C) and pasted (Ctrl + V) into the appropriate fields in Quicken.

 Note: If you are setting up online services (such as transaction download) for this account, there may be additional information displayed in the dialog where you enter your customer ID and password/PIN that may tell you what should be entered.